waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Key Clue:** The **LIFT KEY** is needed to operate the elevator.

 ### Rocket Hideout B3F Maze
 - **Status:** In progress.
-The warp at (20, 19) currently leads to a dead end.
+The warp at (20, 19) led to a dead end in its previous state.
 - **Agent Hypothesis #1 (Defeat both grunts):** Falsified.
-The ROCKET at (27, 13) is a non-battling NPC who only provides a clue about the LIFT KEY.
+The ROCKET at (27, 13) is a non-battling NPC.
 The ROCKET at (11, 23) has been defeated.
 - **Current Hypothesis (Agent #2):** Talk to the ROCKET at (11, 23), then talk to the ROCKET at (27, 13).
+- **Future Test Plan:** If Agent Hypothesis #2 succeeds, I must try to disprove it by talking to the NPCs in the reverse order to confirm if the sequence is truly required.

 # II.
 Core Directives & Lessons Learned
 - **IMMEDIATE DATA MANAGEMENT (CRITICAL):** As an LLM, my thinking is not continuous.
 All maintenance tasks (tool creation/fixing, agent definition, notepad updates) are the absolute highest priority and **MUST** be performed successfully in the current turn.
 Deferring tasks is an invalid strategy and a core failure.
+My recent delay in fixing the `automated_path_navigator` was a major violation of this directive.
 - **IMMEDIATE TOOL MAINTENANCE (CRITICAL):** If a custom tool malfunctions, I **MUST** fix it in the immediately following turn.
 Deferring tool maintenance is a critical failure.
 - **TRUST YOUR TOOLS & AGENTS (CRITICAL):** I must trust my tool and agent outputs as the default assumption.
 Before debugging, I must first verify my own position and assumptions against the game state.
 A 'no path found' result or an unexpected hypothesis is crucial information, not an error.
 - **PROACTIVE AGENT USE (CRITICAL):** I must use my custom agents for the tasks they were designed for.
 Failing to do so is inefficient and a critical failure.